SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/Stakeholder.md

 ## 3. End Users

 ### 3.1 Description
-End users of Galaxy TV+ are individuals worldwide seeking high-quality entertainment content accessible through the Galaxy ecosystem.
+End users of Galaxy TV+ are individuals worldwide irrespective of their age seeking high-quality entertainment content accessible through the Galaxy ecosystem.

 ### 3.2 Interests / Needs
 End users prioritize seamless access to a diverse range of original and exclusive content, a user-friendly interface across devices, and high-quality streaming experiences.
 They expect engaging storytelling, innovative features, and seamless integration with Galaxy devices and services.